Marinavouk/SuperMarioo/README.md

-# SuperMario  Mini Version
+# Super Mario - My Mini Version

 ---------------------------
-My Examination Project for Forsbergs Skola December 2024
+My Examination Project for Forsbergs Skola December 2024 Game Programming 2023
 ---------------------------

 ![image](https://github.com/user-attachments/assets/7f2751e1-fabf-4c66-99bc-b41e9f2f4097)

- Decided to develop my skills in C++ using SDL library and creating a game from scratch for my examination project.
-Such a challening 7 weeks.
+I decided to develop my skills in C++ by using the SDL library and creating a game from scratch for my examination project.
+It was a challenging but rewarding 7 weeks.

+During this project, I:

-During this project I Worked with the SDL library to develop skills in C++ Created functions and implemented mechanics
+Worked with the SDL library to deepen my knowledge of C++.
+Created functions and implemented mechanics for the game.
-Completed a simple 2D game with a scoring system Learned about key concepts like tilemaps, animations, colliders, and movement, while organizing code to be readable and understandable
+Completed a simple 2D game with a scoring system.
+Learned key concepts such as tilemaps, animations, colliders, and movement, while focusing on organizing code to be readable and maintainable.
-Enjoyed the process of making mistakes and researching for hours
+Enjoyed the process of making mistakes, debugging, and researching solutions for hours.

 -----------------------------
 Some exampel of GameState.CPP